 ESP32-DevKitC V4 Getting Started Guide (CMake)¶

-This user guide shows how to get started with ESP32-DevKitC V4 development board.
-For description of other versions of the ESP32-DevKitC check ESP32 Hardware Reference.
+This guide shows how to start using the ESP32-DevKitC V4 development board.
+For description of other versions of ESP32-DevKitC check ESP32 Hardware Reference.

 What You Need¶

 ESP32-DevKitC V4 is a small-sized ESP32-based development board produced by Espressif.
 Most of the I/O pins are broken out to the pin headers on both sides for easy interfacing.
-Developers can connect these pins to peripherals as needed.
-Standard headers also make development easy and convenient when using a breadboard.
+Developers can either connect peripherals with jumper wires or mount ESP32-DevKitC V4 on a breadboard.

-The following list and figure below describe key components, interfaces and controls of ESP32-DevKitC V4 board.
+The following figure and the table below describe the key components, interfaces and controls of the ESP32-DevKitC V4 board.

 Power Supply Options¶

-There following options are available to provide power supply to this board:
+There are three mutually exclusive ways to provide power to the board:

 - 5V / GND header pins